telerik/ajax-docs/controls/grid/functionality/selecting/selecting-cells-and-columns.md

 N.B.: The selection state of RadGrid's cells is persisted on postback but not on rebinding of the grid.

+>note To select cells in **DetailTables** of **Hierarchical RadGrid** you can follow the approach from [Select cells in RadGrid with Hierarchy](https://www.telerik.com/support/code-library/select-cells-in-radgrid-with-hierarchy) Code Library article

 ## See Also

  * [For a live example that demonstrates RadGrid's cell selection, see RadGrid Cell Selection.](http://demos.telerik.com/aspnet-ajax/Grid/Examples/Client/CellSelection/DefaultCS.aspx)